KHard2Bme/Bank-Loan-Report-Analysis/README.md

 - ### Customers who Own property:
 - the average employement length is about 4.7 years
-- the employee title varies within the private sector
+- the employee title varies within the services, government and educational sectors
 - all loans have a 36 month term
 - the average annual income is about $ 57,520
 - the average DTI ratio is 0.13 percent